canopy-js/canopy-js/README.md

 #### 5. Explanations are mergable

 An explanation is made up of points.
-The same point is in multiple places.
+A point is in multiple places.
-Multiple points can regard the same thing.
+Several points can regard the same thing.
 Thus can explanations be merged.
 Points on a thing can be collected.
 A point in two places combined.